 Before having food brought in from outside the hospital, check with the nurse looking after you, because there are food safety rules in hospitals.

-Tell the hospital staff if you usually take any extra healthy drinks or supplements,
+Tell the hospital staff if you usually take any extra healthy drinks or supplements.

 It’s also important to let the hospital staff know if you have a swallowing problem and need to have your food pureed or minced or your drinks thickened.

-Eating and drinking enough in hospital
+Eating and drinking for health in hospital

 The food brought to you in hospital has been designed to meet your daily nutrition requirements.
-It is important that you eat and drink enough.

 Make sure you: